Canon 50D vs Panasonic FZ82

 Studio photographers will appreciate that the Canon 50D (unlike the FZ82) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ82 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 50D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 50D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 50D was succeeded by the Canon 60D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 50D and FZ82 can be found, respectively, in the Canon 50D Manual (free pdf) or the online Panasonic FZ82 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 50D or the Panasonic FZ82 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.